Supu-27/Edureka-Project1/README.md

 # AppleBite
-Dedicated repository for the Edureka DevOps certification project
+This repository is for the Edureka DevOps certification project